Hala2Madrid/vim_and_tmux/README.md

 ### after ubuntu17
 no vim-nox-py2 support
-exact the vim8.zip and use it
+extract the vim8.zip and use it

 ## tmux
 - none